Top 35 Companies of the UK100 Index (FTSE 100) by Market Cap

 How to Trade Proportional Shares of UK100 Index?

-Not everyone could afford to buy one equivalent share of the UK100 index because it’s currently over £7,700 per share.
-Fortunately, we can invest proportional shares for as low as $1,000 (for non-leveraged CFD trades) using an online broker that offers like eToro.
+Not everyone could afford to buy one equivalent share of the UK100 index because it’s currently over £8,500 per share.
+Fortunately, some brokers offer proportional shares for as low as $1,000 (for non-leveraged CFD trades).
+Check your country for any licensed broker.

-Similarly, we can invest proportional shares of UK stocks for as low as $10.
+Similarly, some can invest proportional shares of UK stocks for as low as $10.
 It is very convenient and affordable to allocate our investment funds across different stocks.

-67% of retail investor accounts lose money when trading CFDs with a provider like etoro.
+Note that retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

 Best ETFs that Track the UK100 Index: